leejarvis/slop/README.md

 Slop has an 'autocreate' feature.
 This feature is intended to create options on the fly, without having to specify them yourself.
-In some case, uses this code could be all you need in your application:
+In some case, using this code could be all you need in your application:

 ```ruby
 # ruby run.rb --foo bar --baz --name lee